In XI, Yuri tells Gai to try pulling off a Hurricane Upper. The joke here is that Gai and Joe sound the same.

 The biggest "what if?" would have to come from 2001.
-One could only imagine what direction the series would have took if SNK hadn't gone bankrupt after 2000.
+One could only imagine what direction the series would have taken if SNK hadn't gone bankrupt after 2000.

 Believe it or not, it was planned for Terry to actually die at the climax of '99note One of the Fatal Fury team endings give off this vibe by having Terry stay behind in the collapsing base, but The Stinger reveals that he survives.
 Luckily, head management disagreed and brought him back in 2000, avoiding what would have been a shocking Player Punch and the ensuing barrage of Internet Backdraft.
 However, the "what if" aspect of his death was played up for the remainder of the saga to the point that Blue Mary told Terry how his teammates (or more specifically, her) were worried about him in the team's 2000 ending.

 Kim was supposed to debut in the first Maximum Impact under the alias of "Mr. Taekwondo", akin to "Mr. Karate".
 Instead, Chae Lim took his place, and Kim popped up in the sequel as his good 'ol regular self.
 Chae Lim herself was chosen over the likes of Jhun Hoon, May Lee, and Buriki One character Seo Yong Song.

 King's Surprise Rose super move from Art of Fighting 2 was her original DM in '94 but was scrapped for some reason.
 King's designer then came up with the Illusion Dance DM and it was well received.
 Surprise Rose returned in later games as a mere special move for King.
 It was turned back into a DM in 2002: Unlimited Match.